Cazden/interactive_form/README.md

     hint.textContent = 'Email address must be formatted correctly';
 ```
 Finally, the user will be notified that the field is correctly formatted if it passes validation.

+Other conditional error-messages are included on the 'Card Number', 'Zip Code' and 'CVV' input fields.

 **How to use?**